thisdougb/ansible-hashivault/README.md

 89-cd6418cc97b1"}
 ```

-The root token (used to authenticate to vault) is also dropped into the home directory of the root user on the vault instance.
-This, for testing, gives you a access to the vault for playing around and troubleshooting.
+The root token (super-user access) is also dropped into the home directory of the root user on the vault instance.
+This, for testing, gives you easy access to the vault for playing around and troubleshooting.
 The vault cli looks for this file, as well as the $VAULT_ADDR environment variable.
 ```
 [root@vault ~]# cat /root/.vault-token
 8ec58cb7-712e-3454-0f89-cd6418cc97b1